 Whole foods for unbroken concentration

 A healthy relationship with your ultimate study buddy – your brain – is built on a healthy diet.
-And a fast-food-affected brain is just about as useless as a hangry one – only lazier.
 So it’s important to keep up your intake of wholefoods and plenty of fresh water during peak study times.

 The nutrients and foods that are important for brain function:

-- Proteins from meat, fish, eggs, nuts, seeds, beans, soy and dairy – for increased brain function
+- Proteins from meat, fish, eggs, nuts, seeds, legumes, soy and dairy – for increased brain function

-- Monounsaturated fats from avocados, nuts, seeds and olive oil – for improved memory and maximum productivity
+- Unsaturated ('good') fats from avocados, nuts, seeds and olive oil – for improved memory and maximum productivity

-- Antioxidants from fresh fruit, vegetables, green tea, coffee (!) and juices – for general brain health.
+- Antioxidants from fresh fruits and vegetables (the more colours you get, the better) – for general brain and body health.

 Spare a thought for nutrition

-So, next time you’re up to your eyeballs in essays. or nearing the end-of-year exam rush, stop.
+So, next time you’re up to your eyeballs in essays or nearing the end-of-year exam rush, stop.
 Then take another moment to consider how you’ll prepare your pantry for the long days and nights ahead.
-Get your family, room/housemates on board and you can split the costs and share the benefits.
+Get your family or housemates on board and you can split the costs and share the benefits.
 It might seem like a busy time to be thinking about your stomach, but your brain and tutors will thank you.

 Ask a dietitian